jimbrake/Slides-Papers-Reports/Floating_point/README.md

 ### 1999 Case_for_non-IEEE-754_floating-point
 https://github.com/jimbrake/Slides-Papers-Reports/tree/main/Talks_sorted_by_year/1999_Case_for_non-IEEE-754_floating-point
-The floating-point advocated in this paper, herein called alt-754, was motivated by certain hardware and
-software complexities of IEEE-754.
-The process of finding solutions to IEEE-754 complexity illuminates the
-choices faced in floating-point architecture
+The floating-point advocated in this paper, herein called alt-754, was motivated by certain hardware and software complexities of IEEE-754.
+The process of finding solutions to IEEE-754 complexity illuminates the choices faced in floating-point architecture.
-A more through examination of the issues in floating-point design shows that some features of IEEE-754 have
-viable (and superior) alternatives.
+A more through examination of the issues in floating-point design shows that some features of IEEE-754 have viable (and superior) alternatives.
 One set of design decisions is shown by alt-754.
-Alt-754 has a simple
-mathematical model to motivate the design and implementation decisions.
+Alt-754 has a simple mathematical model to motivate the design and implementation decisions.

 ### 2001 Floating_point_reworked_Austin